 If cash back is more to your liking than points, this card might be a better option.

-I recommend the Amex Everyday Card for those who want to earn and redeem MR points for no annual fee.
-This card is the only personal Amex card that lets you transfer points to travel partners for no annual fee.
+The American Express Everyday Card is a nice option for those who have moderate grocery bills and won’t use their card more than 30 times per month.
+I also recommend it for those who want to earn, keep, and redeem MR points for no annual fee.
+After all, its the only personal Amex card that lets you transfer points to travel partners for no annual fee.